aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 ### Constructors (20 min)

-Often, it may be convenient to pass some data into a new class after construction.
+Oftentimes, it may be convenient to pass some data into a new class after construction.

 Let's imagine we want to add some fields, as well as some getters and setters: